Part 1: Why we switched to Whole-Food, Plant-Based Diet

 This is the story of why we switched to a Whole-Foods, Plant-Based (WFPB) Lifestyle.

-For whatever reason, I clicked into the Facebook Group, read what the 7- Day Challenge would entail and that’s where our journey really started.
-Whatever you want to call it: Divine Intervention, right place/right time or the stars were aligned…. the short version of why we went Whole-Foods, Plant-Based (and liked it) boils down to those 2 reasons.
+For whatever reason, I clicked into the Facebook Group, and read what the 7-Day Challenge would entail and that’s where our journey really started.
+Whatever you want to call it: Divine Intervention, right place/right time, or the stars were aligned…. the short version of why we went Whole-Foods, Plant-Based (and liked it) boils down to those 2 reasons.

 How sun exposure affects Dusty